Tanu-N-Prabhu/Tanu-N-Prabhu/README.md

-<p align = "justify">As a passionate and driven Computer Science graduate (MSc) with a relentless pursuit of excellence, I've dedicated my career to becoming a proficient software engineer and technical content creator.
-My journey in coding began in academia and as a hobby, but in 2020, I decided to take it to the next level by committing to software engineering and technical writing as a professional path.</p>
+<p align = "justify">As a passionate and driven <b>Computer Science graduate (MSc)</b> 🎓, I’ve dedicated my career to becoming a proficient <b>software engineer</b> 💻 and <b>technical content creator</b> ✍️.
+My journey in coding began in academia and as a hobby, but in 2020, I committed to software engineering and technical writing as my professional path.
+I also expanded my entrepreneurial journey by exploring <b>sales and marketing opportunities</b>, gaining valuable experience in business development and client engagement.</p>

-<p align = "justify">With experience in building websites and web applications, I specialize in front-end development using HTML, CSS, Bootstrap, and JavaScript.
+<p align = "justify">With experience building websites and web applications, I specialize in front-end development using HTML, CSS, Bootstrap, and JavaScript.
 My skill set also includes Python and Django, allowing me to work across both front-end and back-end development.
 Recently, I’ve been diving into React, REST APIs, and AWS S3 storage, continuously expanding my technical expertise to keep up with the ever-evolving tech landscape.</p>

+* **Sales & Marketing Experience** 💼: Worked as an Assistant Manager in sales and marketing for 4.5 years, enhancing my skills in leadership and strategy.
+* **Front-End Development** 🌐: Specializing in HTML, CSS, Bootstrap, and JavaScript, I have extensive experience building websites and web applications.
+* **Full-Stack Expertise** 🔄: Proficient in Python and Django, enabling seamless work across both front-end and back-end development.
+* **Expanding Skills** 🚀: Currently exploring React, REST APIs, and AWS S3 storage, continuously enhancing my technical knowledge to stay updated with industry trends.
-<p align = "justify">In addition to my technical skills, I have a strong passion for technical writing.
-I excel in creating clear, concise, and informative documentation for both technical and non-technical audiences.
-Whether it's writing tutorials, user manuals, or proofreading research articles, I aim to make complex information accessible and engaging.</p>
+* **Technical Writing** 📝: Passionate about creating clear, concise, and engaging documentation for both technical and non-technical audiences.
+I write articles daily on Medium, covering a range of topics in technology and programming.

-<p align = "justify">My entrepreneurial spirit drives me to explore new opportunities and innovate.
-I'm committed to lifelong learning and constantly seeking ways to enhance my skills and knowledge.
-As a freelancer, I've worked with diverse clients, delivering high-quality projects and building a reputation for reliability and excellence.</p>
+* **Entrepreneurial Spirit** 💡: Always seeking new opportunities and innovation, committed to lifelong learning and delivering high-quality projects as a freelancer.

-<p align = "justify">Beyond programming and writing, I have a keen interest in teaching and mentoring.
-I enjoy helping others learn and grow, whether it's through formal education or informal guidance.
-I believe in the power of community and actively participate in forums and groups where I can share my knowledge and learn from others.</p>
+* **Teaching & Mentoring** 👩‍🏫: Enjoy helping others learn and grow, whether through formal education or informal guidance.
+Actively participate in community forums and groups to share knowledge and gain insights.

-<p align = "justify">If you're looking for a dedicated front-end developer, technical writer, or someone to bring fresh ideas and relentless drive to your team, let's connect.
-I'm excited about new challenges and opportunities to collaborate and create impactful solutions.</p>

 | Bio  | Details |
 | :---------------- | :------------- |